AlpacaKeep

 • Van Saun, R. J. Body Condition Scoring of Llamas and Alpacas.
 Penn State Extension.

-• [9] Anderson, D. E. Heat Stress in Llamas and Alpacas.
-Ohio State University College of Veterinary Medicine.
+• Anderson, D. E. Heat Stress in Llamas and Alpacas.
+Ohio State University / Rocky Mountain Llama and Alpaca Association.

 Common questions